schrodinger/infra-tester/docs/docs/index.md

         2. Move it to a directory under `PATH`, or add the directory where you'd like to keep the executable to `PATH`.

+#### Writing Your First *infra-tester* Test Configuration

+The [Writing a Test From Scratch](./writing_tests.md) page provides a simple hands-on tutorial where we write a simple Terraform module and then write a test config to test it.

 #### Use *infra-tester* to run tests

 Once *infra-tester* is set up, run the [example tests](https://github.com/schrodinger/infra-tester/tree/main/example):